background and special interests

 An American-Dutch composer leaving the US in '69 after singing in the 60's band Dan Hicks and his Hot Licks, she tried her hand as a singer songwriter in London.
 Having alighted in Amsterdam in '72, she worked for years as an improvising dance musician and 'rhythm for dance' teacher at the Hogeschool vd Kunsten Amsterdam.
 During this period she studied piano with Willem Brons at the Conservatory of Amsterdam, when she truly 'heard' contemporary new music for the first time and finally found her artistic direction.

-Her work has been performed in festivals/concerts in the Netherlands, France, Germany, Italy, Norway, China, Finland, Japan, Taiwan, South Africa, the USA and Canada.
+Her work has been performed in festivals/concerts in the Netherlands, France, Germany, Italy, Norway, Spain, China, Japan, Taiwan, South Africa, South Korea, the USA and Canada.